No certification, training, book, or program will determine if you are ready to take the next step in anything. Sometimes, you just have to jump!

 There is nothing wrong with getting another certification, going to a training program, or reading a book.
 Not only to I endorse those things, it’s how I now earn a living.

 However, sometimes you have jump before you think you are ready.
+Because guess what….you will NEVER fully be ready.
 You can either step off the end of the ledge willing to bet on you, or you can stand there paralyzed and slowly walk back asking yourself, “What if?”
 How long will you be standing on the ledge?

 Paul Martinelli says, “You are either stepping forward into growth or retreating into safety.”
 I think he is 100% correct.

 Let me be clear, you will never be ready, but that doesn’t mean you never start.
-As John Maxwell states, “Nobody ever got ready by waiting.
+“Nobody ever got ready by waiting.
 You only get ready by starting.”

 Question: Where will you jump before you are ready?
 You can leave a comment by clicking here.